Yandex Cloud

 "token": token,

-# In Flask, for example, this can be `request.remote_addr`
+# In Flask, for example, you can use `request.remote_addr`.

 },